unavi-xyz/unavi/docs/architecture/wasm.md

   define systems, spawn entities, add components.

-Scripts are stored within glXF scene files, such as those used by [spaces](./spaces.md).
-The WASM is loaded and executed within the 3D runtime.
+Scripts are stored within glXF scene files, such as those used by spaces.
+The WASM is loaded and executed within the scene's 3D runtime.